AventusAvertino/RSP/README.md

 # RSP-GAME

 Rock-Scissors-Paper game.
-Design and development is my work.
+Design and development is my first dev-work.
 ____________________________________________________________

 Rules of the game